-- What is roseola?
+- What specialties of doctors treat roseola?

 - How high can the fever go with roseola?

 - What is the treatment for the fever of roseola?

 - Should a child with roseola see a doctor?

 - When can the child return to child care?

 - Roseola is a mild viral illness most commonly of young children.